MarkBoots1999/AdventOfCode2021/README.md

 # AdventOfCode2021
 https://adventofcode.com/

-Every coded in either Python or Julia.
+Everytime coded in either Python or Julia.<br>
 Since day 7, I decided to try Julia, since it seems like an excelent adition to my portfolio.